ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 During registering MS-SQL connection information, when "Test" button is clicked, the following error message may be displayed:

-- “Migration Center can support MS-SQL user who has a single schema only.”
+- `Migration Center can support MS-SQL user who has a single schema only.`

-- “User doesn't have appropriate schema in target database.”
+- `User doesn't have appropriate schema in target database.`

 Registration is not allowed because the schema relationship of the user of the connection information is incompatible with Altibase.